 Root Canal FAQs

-There are a lot of misconceptions out there about root canals.
+There are many misconceptions about root canals.
 Read the answers to these frequently asked questions to learn more.

 Is a root canal procedure painful?

-No. While root canals have a painful reputation, the pain is from the infection, not the root canal procedure.
+No. While root canals have a painful reputation, the pain is from the infection, not the procedure.
 Many patients experience instant pain relief after the root canal procedure.
-We ensure you are completely comfortable and relaxed for your dental procedure.
+We ensure you are completely comfortable and relaxed during your dental procedure.
 We can also offer you conscious dental sedation options to help alleviate your anxiety.

 Is a dental crown necessary after a root canal?

 The answer depends on which tooth requires treatment.
-You will need a dental crown to protect your tooth, if it’s your molars or premolars.
+You will need a dental crown to protect your tooth, whether your molars or premolars.
 Front teeth, canines, and incisors do not need a dental crown after a root canal.
-Although, a dentist will cap a tooth using a dental crown in cases of severe tooth cavities.
+However, a dentist can cap a tooth using a dental crown in severe cavities.

 Will dental insurance cover a root canal procedure?